mozilla/pkipolicy/rootstore/policy.md

-1.  the publicly disclosed documentation provides sufficient information for Mozilla to determine whether and how the CA complies with this policy, including a description of the steps taken by the CA to verify certificate signing requests;
+1.  the publicly disclosed documentation provides sufficient information for Mozilla to determine whether and how the CA complies with this policy, including a description of the steps taken by the CA to verify certificate requests;

 2.  the documentation is available from the CA’s official website;